 With Nano hearing aids, there is never an issue of a snug fit because all the devices are sold with various earbud sizes for a precise fit.

 The rechargeable models allow those users who aren’t comfortable with battery changes to easily ensure that they always have hearing power when needed.

 Before you compare prices - remember you're not alone.
 According to the CDC, hearing loss is an understated phenomenon in the US:

-What is the cost of hearing aids from other manufacturers and suppliers?
+What is the average cost of hearing aids from other manufacturers and suppliers?

-The following companies offer high-quality hearing aids and this is a review of their prices and what they offer.
+The following companies offer high-quality hearing aids and this is a review & hearing aids price list of they offer.
 Their prices are certainly lower than those people expect to pay for the very expensive models available at specialists.
 However, they are all above $700.

 Cost review for LifeEar hearing aids